I was drafting a post about my blogging journey and realized that I have never written a post about why people blog.

 1. Hobby/Interest in Writing

-This is most common reasons people start blogging.
+This is the most common reason people start blogging.

 Many people like to write and they like to write for themselves.
 Basically, this is what blogging is all about.
 It’s why blogging started, and it’s why blogging exists.
 Most people just want to keep an online space for writing.